ryan7falcon/obsidian-smart-rename/README.md

 ```

 - copy the contents of `dist/build` folder to `{YOUR_VAULT_PATH}/.obsidian/plugins/obsidian-smart-rename-api`
 - In Obsidian go to `Settings -> Community Plugins` and click `Reload Plugins` button next to `Installed Plugins`.
-Then enable
+Then enable it.

 ## Example Usage
 - Create a new file to use a template with `templater` plugin (which should be installed and enabled):